olubunmmy/LITA-Capstone-Project-1/README.md

 #### Objectives

-To analyze sales performance of a retail store across various regions, product categories, and order dates to identify insights such as top selling products,regional performance and monthly sales trends to optimize sales strategies.
+This Capstone Project aims to analyze sales performance of a retail store across various regions, product categories, and order dates to identify insights such as top selling products,regional performance and monthly sales trends to optimize sales strategies.

 The goals of the project is to;
 - To understand sales performance over time.
 - To identify trends and patterns in sales data.